Naruno/Address-Name-System/README.md

 - Uses encryption to protect sensitive information

 ## Installation
-You can install ANS by cloning the GitHub repository:
+You can install ANS by pip3:

 ```console
 pip3 install address_name_system